jesslilly/logax/README.md

 Log data mining.
 Say you have a bunch of web/app log files or html files or any kind of text file for that matter laying around.
-You want to "grep" for many different search strings within those files and output to a common format like json or csv.
+You want to "grep" for many different search strings within those files and output to json.
 You can subsequently insert the data into a database for further processing and reporting.
 Then this is the tool for you.

 ## Example